engula/engula.github.io/docs/posts/demo-1.md

 - Network bandwidth is a bigger problem than we thought.
   Being too aggressive in separating every component into different nodes may not be beneficial.
   We should be more deliberate before going too far on this way.
+- A well-optimized database on a single node is capable of serving most real-world applications.
+  We should strive to build a storage engine that runs blazing fast on a single node first.
 - Rust's ecosystem is much better than before.
   Thanks for awesome projects like [tokio](https://github.com/tokio-rs/tokio), [tonic](https://github.com/hyperium/tonic), [tracing](https://github.com/tokio-rs/tracing), and [opentelemetry](https://github.com/open-telemetry/opentelemetry-rust), etc.
   However, it still lacks support for asynchronous file IO, and the AWS SDK for Rust is also too young for production.